konomu/lagrange-personal/_posts/2024-08-24-wa-ga-other.md

 ---
 layout: docs
-title: "は and が - Other Usages and More は Structures"
+title: "Wa and Ga - Other Usages and More は Structures"
 author: "konomu"
 categories: journal
 tags: [japanese]